 - Any reimbursed travel or sponsored travel related to Institutional responsibilities must be disclosed as a Significant Financial Interest.

-Please note that you are not required to disclose travel that is reimbursed or sponsored by a federal, state, or local government agency, an Institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education.
+- You are not required to disclose travel that is reimbursed or sponsored by a federal, state, or local government agency, an Institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education.

-Please note that effective August 24, 2012, each Investigator must complete training prior to engaging in research related to any PHS-funded grant or contract and at least every four years, and immediately under the following circumstances:
+Effective August 24, 2012, each Investigator must complete training prior to engaging in research related to any PHS-funded grant or contract and at least every four years, and immediately under the following circumstances:

 - Institutional FCOI policies change in a manner that affects Investigator requirements; An Investigator is new to UMass Amherst; or